Teaching birds to fly with wilderness conservationist Kris Tompkins

-Kris Tompkins takes TOPIA editor Lisa Goldapple to the edge of the world in a rewilding story in South America that has it all – jaguar cubs, Mick Jagger, and phone tapping
+Kris Tompkins takes us to the edge of the world in a South American rewilding story that has it all: jaguar cubs, Mick Jagger, phone tapping and teaching birds to fly – with puppets

 Kris Tompkins loves being high – trekking across white Andean peaks, flying over glaciers, and hanging out on the summits of the Southern Cone.